 The public display of national flags or national emblems is illegal except where a specific exemption has been granted.

-Male homosexual acts are illegal in Singapore, but in a statement to Parliament in 2007 Singapore’s Prime Minister stated that ‘The Government does not act as moral policemen’ and that ‘we do not proactively enforce’ the law on this issue.
+Male homosexual acts are illegal in Singapore, but in a statement to Parliament in 2007 Singapore’s Prime Minister stated that ‘the government does not act as moral policemen’ and that ‘we do not proactively enforce’ the law on this issue.
 Openly gay and lesbian support groups and social venues exist.
 See our information and advice page for the LGBT community before you travel.

 Both public and private Jehovah’s Witness meetings are illegal in Singapore.
 It is also against the law to possess any Jehovah’s Witness publication, including a Jehovah’s Witness bible.
 Similar measures exist against the Unification Church.